William Tolbert

-William Richard Tolbert Jr. (13 May 1913 – 12 April 1980) was a Liberian politician who served as the 20th president of Liberia from 1971 until 1980.
+William Richard Tolbert Jr. (13 May 1913 – 12 April 1980) was a Liberian politician who served as the 20th president of Liberia from 1971 until his assassination in 1980.

 Tolbert was an Americo-Liberian and trained as a civil servant before entering the House of Representatives in 1943 for the True Whig Party, then the only established party in Liberia.
-Tolbert was elected the 23rd vice president of Liberia to William Tubman in 1952 and served in that position until he became President following Tubman's death in 1971.
+Tolbert was elected the 23rd vice president of Liberia to William Tubman in 1952 and served in that position until he became president following Tubman's death in 1971.
 Tolbert's early presidency saw liberal reforms and the adoption of a Non-Alignment stance, but growing economic troubles and tensions between Americo-Liberians and indigenous Liberians led to instability.

 Tolbert was assassinated in the 1980 coup d'état by the People's Redemption Council led by Samuel Doe, marking the end of 133 years of Americo-Liberian rule in Liberia.

 Background

-Tolbert was born in Bensonville, Liberia, to William Richard Tolbert Sr. (1869-1948) and Charlotte Augusta Tolbert, nee Hoff of Cape Mount, Liberia.
+William Richard Tolbert Jr. was born in Bensonville, Liberia, to William Richard Tolbert Sr. (1869–1948) and Charlotte Augusta Tolbert, née Hoff of Cape Mount, Liberia.
 The Tolbert and Hoff families were Americo-Liberian families of African American descent and the Hoff family originated from Virginia.
-William Tolbert Sr. was the son of Daniel Frank Tolbert, a former American slave from South Carolina who emigrated to Liberia in the Liberian exodus of 1878.
+William Tolbert Sr. was the son of Daniel Frank Tolbert, who was formerly enslaved in South Carolina and emigrated to Liberia in the Liberian exodus of 1878.

-Daniel Frank Tolbert, the South Carolinian grandfather of William Tolbert, emigrated to Liberia aboard the barque Azok, alongside several other black South Carolinians who sought to settle in Liberia.
+Daniel Frank Tolbert, the South Carolinian grandfather of William Tolbert, emigrated to Liberia aboard the barque Azor, alongside several other black South Carolinians who sought to settle in Liberia.
 The Tolbert clan was one of the largest Americo-Liberian families in Liberia.

 He attended Bensonville Elementary School, Crummell Hall Episcopalian High School.
 He studied at the University of Liberia and obtained a Bachelor of Arts in 1934.
 He married Victoria A. David, of Americo-Liberian and Vai descent, with whom he had eight children.

-Tolbert was first elected to the House of Representatives in 1943, and served until being elected Vice President in 1951.
+Tolbert was first elected to the House of Representatives in 1943, and served until being elected vice president in 1951.
 A Baptist minister, in 1965 he became the first African to serve as president of the Baptist World Alliance, and was also a member of Phi Beta Sigma fraternity.
 He became Grand Master of the Masonic Order of Liberia.

+Vice presidency (1952–1971)

+In 1951 Liberia held elections to decide president and vice president.
+William Tubman who was president in 1951 chose Tolbert as his vice president.
+They would go on to win and serve 6 terms until Tubman died in 1971.

+In February 1968 William R. Tolbert arrived in Jamaica as a part of his Caribbean tour to meet as many Baptists as possible.
+He met with the prime minister to address a service at the East Queen Street Baptist Church, and other official functions.

+On 23 July 1971 President William Tubman died in London during a visit which led Tolbert to become president.